Mountain Sky View Glamping in Collpapampa, Peru during the Salkantay Trek to Machu Picchu

 • Sleeping Bag

-Our sleeping bags are effective and durable to protect you from temperatures as low as -18ºC (0ºF).
-They are mummy-form and include a sleeping liner.
-The bags are cleaned after every use and have a maximum usage of 30 trips.
+Our sleeping bags are durable and designed to keep you warm in temperatures as low as -18ºC (0ºF).
+They feature a mummy shape and include a sleeping liner for added warmth.
+Each bag is thoroughly cleaned and carefully maintained after every use.

-• Trekking Poles with rubber tips
+• Trekking Poles

-• Medical Kit or First Aid Kit
+• Medical Kit or First AID Kit

-All Salkantay Trekking guides have received specialized training in first aid.
-We hold mandatory training sessions with our guides every February.
-Your guide will always carry a first aid kit to face basic emergencies (altitude sickness, travelers' diarrhea, cuts, scrapes, etc.) as well as oxygen.
-If necessary, we’ll evacuate you from the path as quickly as possible and ensure that you arrive at a clinic for treatment.
+All Salkantay Trekking guides have specialized first aid training and attend mandatory training sessions every February.
+Your guide will always carry a first aid kit and oxygen to handle basic emergencies (altitude sickness, diarrhea, cuts, scrapes, etc.).
+If needed, we will evacuate you from the trail as quickly as possible and ensure you arrive at a clinic for treatment.

 Accommodation

-• Personal Accommodation in Private Campsites
+• Accommodation in Exclusive Campsites

-Like our ancestors, we’re very considerate of the Pachamama (Mother Earth).
-For this reason, our campsites and lodges are adapted to the environment to avoid generating negative impacts.
+Like our ancestors, we are very considerate of the Pachamama (Mother Earth).
+Therefore, our campsites and lodges are adapted to the environment to avoid generating negative impacts.

-• Superior 3-star hotel in Aguas Calientes
+• Day 4: Superior 3-Star Hotel in Aguas Calientes

 Meals

-• 5 Breakfasts, 5 Lunches, and 4 Dinners
+• 5 Breakfasts, 4 Lunches, and 4 Dinners

 Our chef prepares the best dishes in the middle of the mountain.
 Our passengers love our food!
 We respect all diets (vegetarian, vegan, or special menus are available at no extra cost), so let us know if you have any particular allergies or restrictions on your reservation form and remind your guide during the briefing.
 You’ll enjoy breakfast, lunch, and dinner, in addition to hot drinks and snacks.